Azure/bicep-registry-modules/avm/res/db-for-postgre-sql/flexible-server/README.md

 ### Parameter: `delegatedSubnetResourceId`

 Delegated subnet arm resource ID.
-Used when the desired connectivity mode is "Private Access" - virtual network integration.
+Used when the desired connectivity mode is 'Private Access' - virtual network integration.
 - Required: No
 - Type: string
 - Default: `''`